 Jessica Healy, LMHC (she/her) is a psychotherapist with a rich background in somatic and experiential techniques.
-Jessica’s approach is supportive, grounded in presence and attention towards somatic experience happening in the here-and-now, with a focus on relationships.
+Jessica’s approach is supportive, grounded in presence and attention towards somatic experience happening in the here-and-now.

-Jessica studied gestalt therapy, internal family systems, and massage therapy during a yearlong program at the Esalen Institute, where gestalt therapy was developed by Fritz Perls.
-During her time as a massage therapist, Jessica began helping clients move through tension, working towards greater awareness and shifts in their emotional and physical patterns.
+Jessica studied gestalt therapy, family constellations, and massage therapy during a yearlong program at the Esalen Institute, where gestalt therapy was developed by Fritz Perls.
 During her two years working at Brooklyn Somatic Therapy, she received training in The Hakomi Method, and has studied Internal Family Systems with the IFS Institute and IFSCA.

 Jessica worked for four years doing research and is credited as an author on scientific literature at the intersection of the arts and mental health.
-Jessica has worked with diverse clientele in an array of settings, from crisis support hotlines to university counseling centers.
+Jessica has worked with diverse clientele in a wide array of settings, from crisis support hotlines to university counseling centers.